julianchurchill/text-adventure/README.md

       - executeActionsForPhraseById()
     - Deserialise talk related specs from model content into Item.setTalkable()
     - Serialise TalkToAction and SayAction for ActionHistory
+    - Correct acceptance tests based on new design

     - [TEST] If an item has talk responses then include a 'Talk' action in Location::actions()
     - [TEST] Talk action allows choice of n phrases